base16-builder/base16-builder/readme.md

 Because Base16 Builder writes to stdout, it's possible to pipe the theme anywhere you like.
 In the above screencast, the theme is piped to a new file called "theme", but this could just as well have been a configuration file like ".Xresources".

 You don't have to be savvy with [Unix pipelines](https://en.wikipedia.org/wiki/Pipeline_(Unix)) to enjoy Base16 Builder.
-If you'd prefer, you can just copy the text with your mouse :relaxed:.
+If you'd prefer, you can just copy the output with your mouse :relaxed:.

 ## Features